Sefray/my_command_prompt_games/README.md

 ## Seven Wonders Duel (French)

 This game needs a large command prompt and may not run in small command prompt of your IDE.

+## 2048

+It posseses two modes that can be used according to the first keyboard pressed.
+- 'i' : AI, the game evolves alone